J-1 Exchange Students

 1. On campus employment: Once you arrive on campus you will be eligible to work on campus for the duration of your SDSU program.
 Authorization must be given by the ISC before you can begin a campus job.
 Read our On-Campus Employment site for more details.

 2. Off campus employment through J-1 Academic Training: You are eligible to apply for a benefit called J-1 Academic Training (AT) which allows you to work or intern off campus during or shortly after your program of study in work that is related to your primary major at SDSU (the major indicated on your DS-2019).
-Please read the information on the Academic Training site to learn about the eligibility requirements, duration and application process.
+Please read the information on the J-1 Employment site to learn about the eligibility requirements, duration and application process.
 IMPORTANT: Academic Training must be approved before starting employment.

 *ISEP Exchange Students: Please contact ISEP directly to ask what their on campus and J-1 Academic Training requirements are.

 Exchange students are admitted for 1 or 2 semesters.
 Exchange students are not allowed to participate for more than 2 semesters.
 Students who were admitted into only 1 semester may be eligible to extend for a second semester, however in some cases it isn't possible to extend due to impaction of the exchange balance.
-If you were only admitted for 1 semester and you are interested in extending please consider the following:

 1. Consult with your home university’s exchange coordinator to determine if they would allow you to extend.